 As long as a home buyer qualifies for the existing terms of an FHA mortgage, they are able to assume the existing loan and its original interest rate.
 That means that as interest rates increase, your FHA loan makes your home a much more attractive option.
 Conventional loans do not provide this benefit.

-And if you’re worried about FHA lifetime mortgage insurance, keep in mind that you can refinance out of FHA to cancel MI as long as mortgage rates stay at or near current levels.
-If rates rise too much, a refinance would increase your rate, negating any savings on your monthly payment.
+And if you’re worried abotu FHA lifetime mortgage insurance, keep in mind that you can refinance out of FHA to cancel MI as long as mortgage rates stay at or near current levels.
+If rates rise too much, a refinance would increase your rate, negating your savings.Click here to check today’s FHA or Conventional 97 rates (Sep 26th, 2021)

 Is There A Difference In What Kind Of Home You Can Buy?